This American hybrid concept faced spiking gas prices with six wheels

 Briggs & Stratton is best known for making the single-cylinder internal-combustion engines that powered decades of American lawnmowers, riding mowers, and other power equipment like generators—and in twin-cylinder form, some larger tractors.

-In the late 1970s, as the U.S. emerged from one energy crisis to another—with the shock of gas prices breaking past a dollar a gallon in 1979—Briggs & Stratton surely wasn’t the first company with a hybrid or a hybrid concept, but it wanted to show that with the supplement of an electric-motor system a very modest gasoline engine was enough for cruising at the then-national 55-mph speed limit and potentially higher.
+In the late 1970s, as the U.S. emerged from one energy crisis to another—with the shock of gas prices breaking past a dollar a gallon in 1979—Briggs & Stratton surely wasn’t the first company with a hybrid or hybrid concept.
+But it wanted to show that with the supplement of an electric-motor system a very modest gasoline engine was enough for cruising at the then-national 55-mph speed limit and potentially higher.

 The Hybrid was actually quite advanced—and sophisticated looking—for its time.
 The vehicle has a parallel drive system, allowing the driver to manually select whether the vehicle is physically powered by the gasoline engine, the electric motor, or both.
 It could go up to 60 miles, fully electric, at 40 mpg or less in EV mode, with nearly 1,000 pounds of lead-acid batteries and an 8-hp electric motor.